consiglionazionaledellericerche/jscontact-tools/README.md

 *   XCard2JSContact
     *   List<JSContact> convert(String xml)

-All the methods return a list of JSContact (JSCard or CardGroup) instances and can raise a `CardException`.
+All the methods return a list of JSContact (Card or CardGroup) instances and can raise a `CardException`.
 `VCard` is the class mapping a vCard in ez-vcard Java library.
 `JsonNode` represents the root node in Jackson library (`com.fasterxml.jackson.databind.JsonNode`).